The crisis of the humanities professor

 This essay was first prepared as a talk for a gathering at the Santuari del Miracle.

-Primal Pardon: On Sparing Fire in Freud’s Anthropology
+Primal Pardon: On sparing fire in Freud’s anthropology

 Freud describes the taming of fire as a renunciation—an act in which the impulse to extinguish the flame is restrained and the destructive force is spared, carried off, and subdued to human use.